Last Updated on May 22, 2022 by Mary Pressler

 How Does Electricity Work in Texas?

 About 85% of Texans live in a deregulated energy market.
 In a deregulated area, there are no monopolies over the local electric utilities allowing consumers to choose their home energy provider.
-Currently, there are over 125 Retail Energy Providers in Texas competing to be your new electric company and the incentives are endless.
+Currently, there are over 125 Retail Energy Providers (REPs) competing to be your power company and the new customer incentives are endless.

-I explained to our client that he would need to choose an electricity plan for his new home.
-Power companies in Texas design and promote electricity plans, or various types of energy contracts with added perks to attract every kind of customer.
+I explained to our client that he would need to select an electricity plan for his new home.
+Energy providers in Texas design and promote electricity plans, or various types of energy contracts with added perks to attract every kind of customer.
 However, shopping for an energy plan online can be confusing with so many choices.

-In this article, we’ll break down the different kinds of electric rates in Texas so you can easily pick your energy plan here at Quick Electricity.
+In this article, we’ll break down the different kinds of electric rate plans in Texas, so you can pick an option here at Quick Electricity.